bizzaccelerator/classification_of_consumer_behaviour/README.md

-# Classification of consumer behaviour for an Original Equipment Manufacturer (OEM) startup company
+# Classification of consumer behaviour for a Cellphone Original Equipment Manufacturer (OEM) startup company

 *A Python-based predictive application for segment customers into distinct classes according it's phone usage behaviour using survey data, containerized with Docker.*